hpaolini/indexino-js/README.md

 4-6,bird
 ```

-You may omit the page when it's the same as the previous.
+You may omit the page if it's the same as the previous.

 ```
 3,cat